 Our next question is from the line of Colin Vernon with Deutsche Bank.
 Pleased to see you with your questions.

 Good morning.
 Thank you for taking my questions here.
-I guess I want to start with CNI.
-It was pretty resilient in the quarter, and you called out the backlog in orders being solid still.
-Can you talk about how much visibility into revenues you have in the CNI business?
+I guess I wanted to start with CNI.
+It was pretty resilient in the quarter, and you called out the backlog in orders. being solid still.
+Can you just talk about how much visibility into revenues that you have in the CNI business?
 Are you booked out through the end of the year here?
-And do you see any risk of an air pocket impacting late 25 or 26, just as you've worked through the current backlogs, or just has bidding activity been strong enough to really replace that backlog?
+And do you see any risk of an air pocket impacting late 25 or 26 just as you work through the current backlogs or just has bidding activity been strong enough to really replace that backlog?

-Yeah, good morning.
-This is Robert.
+Yeah, good morning, this is Robert.
 So, you know, we have pretty good visibility definitely in the backlog from a CNI perspective.
-I'd say, you know, six months on average would probably be a good way to think about it.
-You know, I'd say barring some major, you know, fluctuation in the economic environment, you know, as we said, we feel comfortable with that business the remainder of the year and what's in the guidance that Rob talked about earlier.
-And again, that's a combination of, you know, projects that we've secured, projects that have come online that were delayed in 2024.
-But I'd also say, you know, great execution in the field relative to some share gain and that vertical market strategy where, you know, field teams are going after different type of jobs, basically better agnostic to any particular vertical, if you will.
-So, I think it's a combination of visibility as well as confidence as the execution in the field.
+I'd say six months on average would probably be a good way to think about it.
+I'd say barring some major fluctuation in the economic environment, as we said, we feel comfortable with that business the remainder of the year and what's in the guidance that Rob talked about earlier.
+And again, that's a combination of projects that we've secured, projects that have come online that were delayed in 2024.
+But I'd also say great execution in the field registration relative to some share gain and that vertical market strategy where field teams are going after different type of jobs, basically be able to agnostic to any particular vertical, if you will.
+So I think it's a combination of visibility as well as confidence as the execution in the field.

-Great, that's really helpful, Coller.
-And I guess I just wanted to ask one more on the single family side of the business, just given the macro backdrop, I guess, does your guidance assume any change in the start pace of builders here as they get later into 2025?
+Great, that's really helpful, Kohler.
+And then I guess I just wanted to ask one more on the single family side of the business.
+Just given the macro backdrop, I guess, does your guidance assume any change in the start pace of the builders here as they get later into 2025?
 Or do you see it being pretty steady from current levels?

 That's helpful.
 Thank you for taking my questions.

-Our last question is from the line of Ray Zrodich with Bank of America.
-Please proceed with your questions.
+Our last question is from the line of Ray Jodic with Bank of America.
+Pleased to see you with your questions.

-Hi, good morning.
+Hi.
+Good morning.
 Thanks for taking my questions.
 I wanted to follow up on just the price mix.
-I think last quarter you were, last quarter was down, this quarter was up and you were sort of expecting at the time that those pressures would continue and now the outlook's a little bit better.
+I think last quarter you were – last quarter was down.
+This quarter was up, and you were – sort of expecting at the time that, that those pressures would continue.
+And now the outlook's a little bit better.
 What's the upside versus your initial expectation?
 How much of the change is price versus mix?
 And then can you just talk about like the competitive environment relative to what you're expecting?

-Yeah, Ray, this is Rob.
-So I'll give you a little bit more color there on price.
-So yeah, from a install side of things, I'd say, you know, not a huge surprise.
-We went from one and a half percent in Q4 to .1% this quarter.
+Yeah, right.
+This is Rob.
+So I'll, I'll, I'll give you a little bit more, more color there on price.
+So yeah, from, from a, Install side of things, I'd say not a huge surprise.
+We went from 1.5% in Q4 to 1.1% this quarter.
 As we talked about coming into the year, we did expect in certain markets to see some pressure as we adjust to volumes and adjust as necessary out there.
 So I wouldn't say any big surprises there.
-On the SD side, as you noted, or on the special distribution side, we were flat in the fourth quarter up in Q1.
-That's, you know, the big driver there is really, you know, price increases on commercial and industrial products we were able to push through in the first quarter, as well as some improvement in spray foam.
-While spray foam, I'd say net-net on a -over-year basis is still negative.
-Sequentially, with some of the anti-dumping tariffs, et cetera, we did see some incremental price come through on that side of things.
-So that's really the difference between, you know, what we expected coming into Q1 and where we landed.
+On the SD side, as you noted, or on the special distribution side, We were flat in the fourth quarter, up in Q1.
+The big driver there is really price increases on commercial and industrial products we were able to push through in the first quarter, as well as some improvement in spray foam, while spray foam, I'd say net-net on a year-over-year basis is still negative sequentially. with some of the anti-dumping tariffs, et cetera, we did see some incremental price come through on that side of things.
+So that's really the difference between what we expected coming into Q1 and where we landed.

 Thank you.
 At this time, we've concluded our question and answer session.
 I would like to turn the floor back over to Robert Buck for closing comments.